First on CNN: US airstrikes in Libya on ISIS camps

-(CNN)US B-2 bombers struck ISIS camps in Libya overnight, several US officials told CNN Thursday.
+(CNN)US B-2 bombers struck and destroyed two ISIS camps in Libya overnight, several US officials told CNN Thursday.

-The mission, which is expected to be the last, short-notice military operation ordered by President Barack Obama, was approved several days ago by the President, according to sources.
+The mission, which was confirmed in a later Pentagon statement and is expected to be the last, short-notice military operation ordered by President Barack Obama, was approved several days ago by the President, according to sources.

+"They (the ISIS fighters) posed a security threat to Libya, the region, and US national interests," Pentagon spokesman Peter Cook said in a statement.
+"While we are still evaluating the results of the strikes, the initial assessment indicates they were successful."

 US surveillance aircraft had been watching the sites for weeks as fighters fled from Sirte on the coastline into what they perceived to be the safety of remote desert areas.
 But the isolation of the area gave those surveillance aircraft clear imagery showing military-aged males in several areas, according to officials.

-Two camps, about 28 miles southwest of Sirte, were hit.
+Two camps, about 28 miles southwest of Sirte, were hit and destroyed, the Pentagon said.

 The strike did not happen initially because the rudimentary camps had moved and surveillance had to be conducted again.

-The B-2s heavy bombers flying from the US were planning to bomb four camps, but it appears not all were struck, according to initial reports.
+The B-2s heavy bombers flying from the US were planning to bomb four camps, according to initial reports.
 Some of the sites may have been empty, with fighters having moved again.
 US Navy warships equipped with Tomahawk cruise missiles were also on standby but initial reports indicate they were not needed.

 The President's approval of the strike underscores in the closing hours of his administration the difficulty of targeting ISIS fighters in dozens of countries around the world.
 Obama has increasingly relied on armed drones, bombers and special forces on the ground to go after these types of targets in Syria and Iraq.